Cabraham1/Cabraham1/README.md

-<h2> Hi, I'm Christopher Abraham! 👋 👩🏾‍💻</h2>
+<h2> My name is Christopher Abraham! 👋 👩🏾‍💻</h2>
-<p><em>A multifaceted Asset Ready to Meet Your Team
-I have a strong JavaScript skillset with a focus on React & Ruby.
-I have always stayed relevant while embracing new technologies.
-I can quickly learn new ideas and trends in technology.
-My background is in Web Applications with over 3 years of experience of designing, developing, coding and maintaining such systems.
+<p><em>A well-rounded individual with strong JavaScript abilities, specifically in React and Ruby.
+I have a proven track record of staying current with new technologies and have the ability to quickly adapt to new concepts and ideas.
+I have 3+ years of experience in designing, developing, coding, and maintaining web applications.</em></p>

-A little more about me...

 <br/>